Eriocapitella × hybrida

-Eriocapitella × hybrida is a hybrid of flowering plants in the buttercup family Ranunculaceae.
+Eriocapitella × hybrida is a hybrid of flowering plant in the buttercup family Ranunculaceae.
 The parents of the hybrid are E. japonica and E. vitifolia.
 Cultivars of the hybrid are commonly known as Japanese anemone hybrids.

 Description

 Eriocapitella × hybrida is a perennial herbaceous plant up to 1.5 m tall.
 It forms large clumps of dark green, ternate, basal leaves on long petioles (leaf stalks).
 The pubescent leaflets are ovate, with deep lobes and serrate margins (edges).
 The inflorescence is a large, loose cyme with semi-double flowers.
 The flower is approximately 8 cm across with 7-11 white, pink, or rose sepals (no petals) each having a silky sheen on the backside.
 The center of the flower is surrounded by prominent golden stamens.

 Taxonomy

 Eriocapitella × hybrida was described by Maarten J. M. Christenhusz and James W. Byng in 2018.
 Like other members of genus Eriocapitella, E. × hybrida was formerly a member of genus Anemone.
 In particular, the historically important synonym Anemone × hybrida Paxton and the basionym Anemone japonica var. hybrida L.H.Bailey were described in 1848 and 1914, respectively.